fagbenjaenoch/fagbenjaenoch/README.md

 I'm Enoch, living in Lagos, Nigeria and I've got a knack for computers.
 Been using them for over a decade and writing programs on them for half the time.

-I'm currently learning the ideas underpining computer software.
+I'm currently learning the philosophy behind computer networks and I'm currently building a hostel marketplace app for nigerian students.

 ### Wakatime Stats
 <br />